Whatsapp Icon

 • Thoracoscopy: Surgical procedures involving small incisions in the chest and back to remove lung tissue.

-Following a positive diagnosis, additional tests are often conducted to determine the stage of the lung cancer, which is crucial for deciding on the most effective treatment plan.
+Following a positive diagnosis, additional tests are often conducted to determine the stage of lung cancer, which is crucial for deciding on the most effective treatment plan.

 For more information on lung cancer and its treatment, always consult with a healthcare professional.